TomTheLion/Kerbal-Guidance-System/documents/guide.md

 ## KGS_Inputs:Vehicle

 KGS_Inputs:Vehicle is a list of lexicons.
-The vehicle parameters require mass, thurst, isp information and provides several options:
+The vehicle parameters require mass, thrust, and isp information with several optional parameters:

 Key          | Required? | Description
 ---          |---        | ---